denfrost/TurboCompiler/README.md

 Unreal Turbo Compiler Accelerate Editor Lights, Shaders compiling

 Performance will be impact for slow machine so this plug set High Priority for all process Unreal.
-If ypu have freezing computer before next compile start just close widget plugin and open after start because he monitoring copmpile.
+If you have freezing computer before next compile start just close widget plugin and open after start because he monitoring copmpile.
 So you can more control you freeze.